luis198327/naughts-and-crosses/README.md

 + This project is for educational use only and was created for the Code Institute Module of a command-line application using Python.

 ### Comments
-+ If you wish to open an external link in a different tab in this README.md file, please press Crtl or Command + Click to do this.
++ If you wish to open an external link in a different tab in this README file, please press Crtl or Command + Click to do this.
 Github prevents/doesn't allow those links to open in a new tab by default.
 + The game's name on the deployed Heroku site and on GitHub pages was purposely spelt "Naughts" rather than "Noughts".